IDAES/idaes-pse/docs/model_libraries/gas_solid_contactors/unit_models/bubbling_fluidized_bed.rst

 * transformation_method - sets the discretization method to use by the Pyomo TransformationFactory to transform the spatial domain (default = dae.finite_difference):

-  - 'dae.finite_difference' - finite difference method.
+  - dae.finite_difference - finite difference method.
-  - 'dae.collocation' - orthogonal collocation method.
+  - dae.collocation - orthogonal collocation method.

 * transformation_scheme - sets the scheme to use when transforming a domain.
   Selected schemes should be compatible with the transformation_method chosen (default = None):

   - None - defaults to "BACKWARD" for finite difference transformation method and to "LAGRANGE-RADAU" for collocation transformation method
-  - 'BACKWARD' - use a finite difference transformation method.
+  - BACKWARD - use a finite difference transformation method.
-  - 'FORWARD' - use a finite difference transformation method.
+  - FORWARD - use a finite difference transformation method.
-  - 'LAGRANGE-RADAU' - use a collocation transformation method.
+  - LAGRANGE-RADAU - use a collocation transformation method.

 * collocation_points - sets the number of collocation points to use when discretizing the spatial domains (default = 3, collocation methods only).
 * flow_type - indicates the flow arrangement within the unit to be modeled.
 Options are:

   - 'co-current' - (default) gas and solid streams both flow in the same direction (from x=0 to x=1)
   - 'counter-current' - gas and solid streams flow in opposite directions (gas from x=0 to x=1 and solid from x=1 to x=0).

+* material_balance_type - indicates what type of energy balance should be constructed (default = MaterialBalanceType.componentTotal).

+  - MaterialBalanceType.componentTotal - use total component balances.
+  - MaterialBalanceType.total - use total material balance.

 * energy_balance_type - indicates what type of energy balance should be constructed (default = EnergyBalanceType.enthalpyTotal).

-  - 'EnergyBalanceType.none' - excludes energy balances.
+  - EnergyBalanceType.none - excludes energy balances.
-  - 'EnergyBalanceType.enthalpyTotal' - single enthalpy balance for material.
+  - EnergyBalanceType.enthalpyTotal - single enthalpy balance for material.

-**Arguments that are applicable to the bubble region:**

-* momentum_balance_type - indicates what type of momentum balance should be constructed (default = MomentumBalanceType.none).
-* has_pressure_change - indicates whether terms for pressure change should be constructed (default = False).
-* property_package - property package to use when constructing bubble region Property Blocks (default = 'use_parent_value').
-  This is provided as a Physical Parameter Block by the Flowsheet when creating the model.
-If a value is not provided, the ControlVolume Block will try to use the default property package if one is defined.
-* property_package_args - set of arguments to be passed to the bubble region Property Blocks when they are created (default = 'use_parent_value').
-* reaction_package - reaction package to use when constructing bubble region Reaction Blocks (default = None).
-  This is provided as a Reaction Parameter Block by the Flowsheet when creating the model.
-If a value is not provided, the ControlVolume Block will try to use the default property package if one is defined.
-* reaction_package_args - set of arguments to be passed to the bubble region Reaction Blocks when they are created (default = None).
-* has_equilibrium_reactions - sets flag to indicate if terms of equilibrium controlled reactions should be constructed (default = False).

-**Arguments that are applicable to the gas emulsion region:**

 * momentum_balance_type - indicates what type of momentum balance should be constructed (default = MomentumBalanceType.pressureTotal).

+  - MomentumBalanceType.none - exclude momentum balances.
+  - MomentumBalanceType.pressureTotal - single pressure balance for material.

-* has_pressure_change - indicates whether terms for pressure change should be constructed (default = False).
+* has_pressure_change - indicates whether terms for pressure change should be constructed (default = True).

+  - True - include pressure change terms.
+  - False - exclude pressure change terms.

+**Arguments that are applicable to the gas phase:**

 * property_package - property package to use when constructing bubble region Property Blocks (default = 'use_parent_value').
   This is provided as a Physical Parameter Block by the Flowsheet when creating the model.
   If a value is not provided, the ControlVolume Block will try to use the default property package if one is defined.